compomics/Peptonizer2000/readme.md

 mass spectrometry-based samples, we've extended PepGM's functionality to analyze metaproteomic samples by retrieving taxonomic information from the Unipept database.

-PepGM is a probabilistic graphical model developed by the eScience group at BAM (Federal Institute for Materials Research and Testing) that uses belief propagation to infer the taxonomic origin of peptides and taxa in viral samples.
+PepGM is a probabilistic graphical model developed by Tanja Holstein et al. that uses belief propagation to infer the taxonomic origin of peptides and taxa in viral samples.
-You can learn more about PepGM on our eScience group at BAM (Federal Institute for Materials Research and Testing).
+You can learn more about PepGM at [GitHub](https://github.com/BAMeScience/PepGM) page.
-Please refer to our [GitHub](https://github.com/BAMeScience/PepGM) page.

 Unipept, on the other hand, is a web-based metaproteomics analysis tool that provides taxonomic information for identified peptides.
 To make it work seamlessly with PepGM, we've extended Unipept with new functionalities that